Andres802/holbertonschool-zero_day/0x03-git/README.md

-This project is about understanding the use og GitHub by using the command line
+# This file is mandatory in all Holberton School projects
+## My Firts README file using Vim